 Supporting the expression of art and culture through studios, galleries, and performance space — Public Functionary pours into an abundant community of practice, where possibility is seen in relationship to each other.

-In 2019, Public Functionary launched PF STUDIOS in the Northrup King Building to empower young artists to grow their practice + community.
 The program centers early career artists who identify as Black, Indigenous, people of color, queer, trans and gender fluid.
 The studios are a multi-disciplinary exploration and collaboration.

 PF Studios has grown to a cohort of 26 early career visual artists in residence, supported with affordable space, mentorship, workshops, and economic opportunity.